Shipping from Vietnam to Europe and the USA

 There are two major Vietnamese seaports connected with Europe and the USA:

-• Hai Phong Port – a port complex that serves northern Vietnam.
+• Hai Phong Port is a port complex that serves northern Vietnam.
 It is located in the city of Haiphong, which is an important industrial center with textile and machinery industries, among others.
 Cargo vessels account for a slightly smaller share of the units operated in this port (70%).
-Important destinations for Hai Phong Port are for example Panama and Singapore.
+Important destinations for Hai Phong Port are, for example, Panama and Singapore.

-In addition to the harbors mentioned above, it is possible to load at Da Nang Port – the largest seaport of central Vietnam, located at the mouth of the Han River.
-Above all, it connects Vietnam with Myanmar, Thailand, and Laos.
+In addition to the harbors mentioned above, it is possible to load at Da Nang Port—the largest seaport of central Vietnam, located at the mouth of the Han River.
+It connects Vietnam with Myanmar, Thailand, and Laos.
 However, it also operates long-distance vessels.

-Sea freight from Vietnam to Europe and the USA
+How much does shipping from Vietnam to Europe and the USA cost?

 Taking an overview of rates for different modes of transport might help decide which carrier to choose.
 You can get a quote for both sea and air freight on the ShipHub website.
 In order to receive an offer, you need to fill in the form: